Alcohol and the body

-While moderate alcohol consumption can be part of a healthy lifestyle, alcohol is not generally considered healthy.
-Part of its mixed reputation comes from both the short- and long-term effects it has on your body and your health, from the brain, to blood sugar, to the liver.
+While moderate alcohol consumption can be part of a healthy lifestyle, alcohol isn’t generally considered healthy.
+Part of its mixed reputation comes from both the short- and long-term effects it has on your body and your health, from your brain, to your blood sugar, to your liver.

 But what are the effects of alcohol on your gums, mouth tissues, and teeth?

 But are moderate drinkers at risk for serious tooth and mouth disease?
-There isn’t much conclusive medical evidence, but dentists say that they see the effects of moderate drinking regularly.
+There isn’t much conclusive medical evidence.
+Dentists say that they see the effects of moderate drinking regularly, however.

 Tooth damage related to alcohol is increased if you chew the ice in your drinks, which can break your teeth, or if you add citrus to your beverage.
-The American Dental Association notes that even a squeeze of lemon provides enough acid to etch away at tooth enamel.
+The American Dental Association notes that even a squeeze of lemon could erode tooth enamel.